This article was originally published by our subsidiary, LeadsBridge, here.

 It is imperative for businesses to have lead management strategies in place.
 This will help you know how your leads come in, how to organize them through scoring, nurture, and convert them to paying customers.
 Below are some lead management strategies you can use for your business.

 - Use different lead generation content

 Most online businesses use one form of lead generation content, which is usually an eBook or whitepaper.
 You hardly see video or other forms of interactive content.
 To stand out, you need to mix up your lead generation content.
 Add videos to the mix to enhance the reader’s experience.
+In fact, 86% of marketers report that video helped in their lead generation.
 Also, diversify the content on your website by using interactive content that will engage your website users.

 - Integrate your lead management platform with a third-party app

 Leads are more likely to convert when you contact them within minutes, not hours or days.
 Contacting prospects immediately after they opt in will help you to sustain their interests in your products or services, and it will be easier to nurture and convert them to customers.
 One way you can do this is by using integrations.
 ActiveProspect provides direct integrations with lead generation publishers and platforms like Facebook Leads Ads, Google Lead Form Ads, and LinkedIn Lead Gen Forms.
 ActiveProspect’s LeadConduit platform also provides a multitude of integrations so you can validate leads in real time, while filtering out bad leads from your CRM.